jamesowensdev/jamesowensdev/README.md

 <details>
 <summary><b>📐 See the Mathematical Logic (Click to Expand)</b></summary>

-I model detection probability not as a binary radius, but as a **Reverse Sigmoid Function** to mimic real-world sensor decay:
+Model detection probability not as a binary radius, but as a **Reverse Sigmoid Function** to mimic real-world sensor decay:

 $$P(d) = P_{max} \times \frac{1}{1 + e^{k \cdot (d - d_{inf})}}$$